azureleaf/study-notes/misc/os.md

 1. Shell
 1. System Call

 - Request the service from the OS kernel

 1. Kernel

 - Core programs of the OS
 - Offer the same environment on the various hardwares

 1. Hardware

 - Shell is the interface to run the kernel program

 ## Linux Kernel

 - Versions
-  - Ubuntu 18.04で見たらversion5.3
+  - Ubuntu 18.04 で見たら version5.3

 ## Kernel Version